esphome/esphome-docs/esphomeyaml/faq.rst

 -  **Still an error?** Please file a bug report over in the `esphomelib issue tracker <https://github.com/OttoWinter/esphomelib/issues>`__.
    I will take a look at it as soon as I can.
 Thanks!

+How to submit an issue report
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+First of all, thank you very much to everybody submitting issue reports!
+While I try to test esphomelib/yaml as much as I can using my own hardware, I don't own every single device type and mostly only do tests with my own home automation system.
+When doing some changes in the core, it can quickly happen that something somewhere breaks.
+Issue reports are a great way for me to track and (hopefully) fix issues, so thank you!

+For me to fix the issue the quickest, there are some things that would be really helpful:

+1. How do you use esphomelib?
+Through esphomeyaml or directly through C++ code?
+2. If it's a build/upload issue: What system are you compiling/uploading things from?
+Windows, POSIX, from docker?
+3. A snippet of the code/configuration file used is always great for a better understanding of the issue.
+4. If it's an i2c or hardware communication issue please also try setting the `log level </esphomeyaml/components/logger.html#log-levels>`__ to ``VERY_VERBOSE`` as it provides helpful information about what is going on.

+You can find the issue tracker here https://github.com/OttoWinter/esphomelib/issues

 How do I update to the latest version?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^